The ₹50,000 Hosting Mistake Every Indian Startup Makes

 Budget Planning That Won't Kill Your Runway

-Most Indian startups allocate hosting budgets incorrectly.
-They either spend too little initially or panic-spend when growth hits. **Plan for 3-5% of your monthly burn rate on hosting** during your first year.
+Most Indian startups budget hosting wrong.
+They scrimp early, then panic-spend when growth hits. **Plan for 3-5% of your monthly burn rate on hosting** in year one.

-If you're bootstrapped, start with ₹1,500-2,500 monthly for quality shared hosting.
-Funded startups should budget ₹5,000-8,000 monthly for VPS hosting from day one.
-This prevents costly emergency migrations when you suddenly need more capacity.
+If you are bootstrapped, start with ₹1,500-2,500 monthly for quality shared hosting.
+Funded startups should set aside ₹5,000-8,000 monthly for VPS from day one.
+That avoids emergency migrations when demand spikes.

-Don't forget hidden costs that catch Indian startups off-guard.
-Domain renewals, SSL certificates, backup storage, and bandwidth overages add 30-40% to your base hosting costs.
-Factor these into your annual planning.
+Do not overlook hidden costs that ambush teams.
+Domain renewals, SSL certificates, backup storage, and bandwidth overages can add 30-40% to base hosting.
+Bake this into your annual plan.

 - Shared hosting: ₹1,500-3,000/month (suitable for MVPs)